 Please allow up to two weeks processing for Library-owned materials.
 If an item is checked out, it will be recalled immediately.
 The same material(s) may be shared by multiple instructors.
 The loan period will be limited to two hours in order to provide equitable access.
 Most library-owned materials can be processed and made available within three business days, depending upon the time of the semester.
 Additional processing time may be necessary for reasons including: request on or after the first day of class, incomplete citations, materials that are currently unavailable, requests unaccompanied by the materials, and requests requiring copyright permission.
 Please be assured that we will make every effort to process your request as quickly as possible.

-BOOKS NOT OWNED BY THE LIBRARY
+MATERIALS NOT OWNED BY THE LIBRARY

 Materials not owned by the Library will be ordered based upon the nature of the purchase request, availability of funds, and compliance with our Collection Development Policy.
 Some material types, such as textbooks, will not be purchased.
 Please allow sufficient time for purchasing and processing new books (approximately four weeks).
 Please contact us if you have questions.